ysdesha/soc-25-music-recommendation-system-24b2119/README.md

 ---

-## 📘 Summary of Learning
+## Summary of Learning

-This repository documents my learning journey through the SOC-55 program.
+This repository documents my learning journey through the SOC-25.
 The goal is to build a Music Recommendation System while learning key concepts in Python, Machine Learning, and Deep Learning.

 ---

-###  Week 1: Python & Tool Setup
+### WEEK 1: Python & Tool Setup

 **Objective**: Get familiar with Python programming and the tools used for ML projects.